 Hearing aid batteries should also be removed every night to allow the hearing aids to dry out (if there is any moisture) and get the most life out of the batteries.
 With all the pieces separated, there is a higher likelihood of one piece going missing.
 Ensure your pet can’t chew a battery by placing them in a drawer, case, or jewelry box.

 It’s also incredibly important to dispose of used batteries in the proper manner, especially if you have a curious pet who likes to rummage through the trash.
 If you have a zinc battery, take it to a recycling center or mail it to Audicus for us to recycle.
 If you have a mercury battery, take it to a hazardous waste center.
 If you have a lithium-ion battery (often used in rechargeable batteries), take it to a recycling center as well.
-If you aren’t sure, ask a hearing specialist or call the store where you purchased the battery.
+If you aren’t sure, ask an audiologist or support specialist or call the store where you purchased the battery.
 Even if you can no longer use the dead battery, it still contains materials that are hazardous if consumed by a pet.

 Signs your pet ate a hearing aid battery